zseartcc/fe-toolbox/README.md

 # fe-utilities
+Scripts 'n things to make life a little easier for VATSIM FEs.

+## Requirements
-Many of the Python scripts in the repo require the `fetools` library.
+- Python scripts require Python 3.6+
-You can get it by running `pip install fetools` from the command line.
+- Many of the Python scripts in this repo require the fetools library.
+Get it by running `pip install fetools` from the command line.

+## Instructions
-See the Wiki for instructions on how to use each script.
+See Wiki for instructions on how to use each script.